SekouD/mlconjug/README.rst

 - a classifier using Stochastic Gradient Descent.

 | MLConjug uses scikit-learn to implement the Machine Learning algorithms.
-| Users of the library can use any compatible classifiers from scikit-learn to modify and retrain the model.
+| Users of the library can use any compatible classifiers from scikit-learn to modify and retrain the models.

-The training data is based on Verbiste https://perso.b2b2c.ca/~sarrazip/dev/verbiste.html .
+| The training data for the french model is based on Verbiste https://perso.b2b2c.ca/~sarrazip/dev/verbiste.html .
+| The training data for English, Spanish, Italian, Portuguese and Romanian was generated using unsupervised learning techniques
+| using the French model as a model to query during the trainig.

 * Free software: MIT license